-David is Chief Investment Officer at Mine Wealth where he is responsible for their investment activities and retirement outcomes modelling, and is involved in the design of their accumulation and post-retirement strategies.
-Previously David ran his own business, St Davids Rd Advisory, for five years.
+David is Chief Investment Officer at Mine Super where he is responsible for their investment activities and retirement outcomes modelling, and is involved in the design of their accumulation and post-retirement strategies.
+Previously David ran his own finance consultancy business for five years.
 During this time he undertook over 50 varied assignments for 30 firms.

 Prior to that David spent 12 years at Colonial First State, mainly managing the Fund of Hedge Funds business.
 He led a global team with the mandate to identify and invest with the best hedge fund managers from around the world.
 David worked part of this time in Zurich, Switzerland and he has visited hundreds of asset managers around the world.
 His other roles included risk management, fixed income and corporate finance roles.

-David has been a part-time lecturer at Macquarie University for 11 years, across Sydney, Melbourne, Beijing, Singapore and Tokyo.
+David was a part-time lecturer at Macquarie University for 11 years, across Sydney, Melbourne, Beijing, Singapore and Tokyo.
 He is currently completing his PhD at the University of New South Wales, with thesis work on the design and assessment of retirement schemes such as superannuation and pension vehicles.

-David has a bachelor’s degree in Mathematics, a Master of Applied Finance and is a Visiting Fellow of Macquarie University, where he coordinates and lectures a Hedge Fund elective for the Masters of Applied Finance Program.
+David has a bachelor’s degree in Mathematics, a Master of Applied Finance and is a Visiting Fellow of Macquarie University.

 Ashley was born in Singapore, educated in Australia and the United States, and now lives in Sydney.
 Around half of the past 30 years was spent in a variety of senior executive roles in major international banking and finance groups, including Citibank, HSBC/Midland and ANZ.
 He ran various divisions and departments that included lending, financial control, branch networks, direct marketing, M&A and strategy.
 The other half of the time was spent providing corporate finance assistance from early stage VC through to IPO.